Bonnie & Clyde (musical): Broadway

 The opening night received mixed reviews.
 Roma Torre of NY 1 commented that the show "has many virtues but also enough flaws to keep it from blowing you away", while Thom Geir of Entertainment Weekly criticized the show, claiming it "aims for kiss-kiss-bang-bang, but too often it's just firing blanks".
 However, the two lead performers, Jeremy Jordan and Laura Osnes, received generally good reviews for their performances.
 Critic Ben Brantley of The New York Times stated that Jordan "exudes a naturally intense presence, and he works hard at making Clyde seem both wholesome and menacing" and that "Ms. Osnes is a lovely young woman of fashion-model proportions and an instinctive, accessible elegance that reads Ingénue," although he went on to add "I don’t think ingénue was what Bonnie Parker was about" and "Clyde, honey, t’ain’t nothing you can do to raise the pulse of something that’s as near to dead as the show you’re in."
 The cast and crew, as well as many of the production's supporters, expressed that they felt the critics had been biased due to Wildhorn's previous Broadway track record.

 Recordings

 An original Broadway cast album featuring all 20 musical numbers and a bonus track (the song "This Never Happened Before", which was cut during the show's early stages), was recorded on January 2, 2012, and released on April 24.

 Selected songs from the musical were given jazz re-arrangements for a live performance by the Broadway cast at Feinstein's/54 Below; the recording was released on June 6, 2016, as the album Frank Wildhorn and Friends: Bonnie & Clyde and a Whole Lotta Jazz.

+The West End cast album was released on July 28, 2023.